-The seventh Stellenbosch Annual Seminar on Constitutionalism in Africa (SASCA7) will be held at the STIAS-Wallenberg Research Centre from Monday 21 September to Wednesday 23 September 2020.
+The eigth Stellenbosch Annual Seminar on Constitutionalism in Africa (SASCA 2021) will be held at the STIAS-Wallenberg Research Centre from Thursday 16 September to Friday 17 September 2021.

 The series of seminars is funded through a STIAS grant from the Swedish Riksbankens Jubileumsfond.
 As in the preceding three years, this seminar is jointly organised by